Dashun Wang

-Dashun Wang is a Professor of Management and Organizations at the Kellogg School of Management.
+Dashun Wang is the Kellogg Chair of Technology and a professor of Management and Organizations at the Kellogg School of Management.
 He serves as the founding director of the Center for Science of Science and Innovation (CSSI) and a founding co-director of the Ryan Institute on Complexity.

+In February 2025, Wang became the Founding Faculty Director of the Northwestern Innovation Institute (NI Institute), established by a $25 million gift from Northwestern University trustee Pin Ni and the Future Wanxiang Foundation.
+The institute uses big data analytics and artificial intelligence to analyze datasets on inventions, patents, licenses, grants, and publications from universities worldwide, with the goal of understanding how breakthroughs emerge in science, business, and technology, and increasing opportunities for groundbreaking innovation.

-Wang is a recipient of the AFOSR Young Investigator award (2016) and was named one of Poets & Quants Best 40 Under 40 Professors (2019).
+Wang is a recipient of numerous awards, including the AFOSR Young Investigator award (2016), and was named one of Poets & Quants Best 40 Under 40 Professors (2019).

 Career

-In 2007, Wang earned an undergraduate degree in Physics from Fudan University, Shanghai, China.
-He then earned both a M.Sc and a PhD in physics from Northeastern University.
+In 2007, Wang earned an undergraduate degree in physics from Fudan University, Shanghai, China.
+He then earned both a M.Sc. and a PhD in physics from Northeastern University.
 From January 2015 to July 2016, he was an assistant professor of College of Information Sciences and Technology at Pennsylvania State University, University Park.
-He is currently a Professor of Management and Organizations at the Kellogg School of Management and the McCormick School of Engineering, at Northwestern University.
+He is currently a professor of Management and Organizations at the Kellogg School of Management and the McCormick School of Engineering, at Northwestern University.

 Research

 Wang studies the science of science, an interdisciplinary field that examines scientific careers and the scientific process.
 His work on the career paths of individual innovators identifies patterns in scientific careers, including the random impact rule and the hot streak phenomenon.

 His study of the organization of innovative activity shows that bigger teams generally advance and improve established concepts, and smaller teams are more often responsible for breakthroughs in science and technology.

-Wang’s research on failure has led to empirical evidence of the importance of responses to failure at the beginning of careers and a quantitative framework for learning from failure.
+Wang's research on failure has led to empirical evidence of the importance of responses to failure at the beginning of careers and a quantitative framework for learning from failure.
 He has also studied collective dynamics in social networks, human mobility, and long-term scientific impact.

 During the COVID-19 pandemic, Wang analyzed global policy responses to the pandemic.